migtibincoski/asaas-node-sdk/README.md

 ## 🤝 Contributing

 We welcome contributions!
-If you’d like to report bugs, request features or submit pull requests, feel free to open an issue or fork the repo.
+If you'd like to report bugs, request features or submit pull requests, feel free to open an issue or fork the repo.

 ## 📄 License